TahaTabatabaei/mj-grasp-sim/mymgs/how_to.md

     ```
     4. At the end of the file, add this in a new line:\
     `o collision`
-    5. Now copy the contents of the `decompose.obj` generate by the from where is starts the `v` vaules till the end.
+    5. Now copy the contents of the `decompose.obj` generate by the v-hacd from where it starts with the `v` vaules till the end.
 Do not copy things like:
     ```
     mtllib decomp.mtl
     o textured000